Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric Uncertainties: Solution Methodology

 \subsection{Calculation of Optimal Uncertainty Set}

 Explicitly expressing the uncertainty set in \eqref{eq:idm_uncertainty set} is challenging, as the suboptimization problem lacks closed-form distributions which are constructed by a series of discrete points, and thus deriving the optimality conditions is inapplicable.
-However, leveraging the structure of the proposed framework, we devise a method to calculate the optimal uncertainty set offline, and subsequently integrate it into the original model.
+However, leveraging the structure of the proposed framework, an interval search approach is devised to calculate the uncertainty sets offline, which are then integrated into the original model.

-Assume the optimal objective value is $\alpha$ in \eqref{eq:idm_uncertainty set}.
-The PLA method \cite{PLA} enables the approximated transformation of \eqref{eq:idm_uncertainty set} into a MILP, thereby facilitating the derivation of the optimal uncertainty set.
 Again, we take solar power as an example.

-\textit{Step 1:} The range of $p^{PV}_{t}$ is segmented into equal intervals marked by a series of breakpoints $o_{t,s}, s=1,...,S$.
-Each interval is associated with a binary variable $a_{t,s}$ to determine whether the actual lower bound $\underline{p}^{PV}_{t}$, for instance, falls within this interval, which can be expressed as: